Revision of the Lists of Electors

 Targeted revision

-In consultation with the Chief Electoral Officer and other partners, the returning officer may determine that certain areas of an electoral district – especially new residential developments, areas known for high population mobility, student neighbourhoods, nursing homes and chronic care facilities – should be subject to targeted revision.
+In consultation with the Chief Electoral Officer and other partners, the returning officer may determine that certain areas of an electoral district – new residential developments, high-mobility areas, post-secondary institution residences, long-term care facilities and First Nations reserves – may require targeted revision.

-Starting in the second week of the election period, pairs of revising agents visit the targeted addresses.
+During the revision period, pairs of revising agents visit the targeted addresses.
 Electors thus have an additional opportunity to register.
-After two visits without reaching an elector, the agents will leave a mail-in registration package at the door.
+If an elector is not present during the visit, the agents will leave a booklet containing a mail-in application at the door.

-For chronic care facilities, revising agents will visit electors in person to collect applications for registration.
+For long-term care facilities, revising agents will visit electors in person to collect applications for registration.

 The Act entitles revising agents to gain access to apartment buildings, condominium buildings or other multiple-residence buildings or gated communities unless the building's administrator believes that residents' physical or emotional well-being could be harmed.